Orny, Switzerland: Economy

 In 2000, there were 52 workers who commuted into the municipality and 118 workers who commuted away.
 The municipality is a net exporter of workers, with about 2.3 workers leaving the municipality for every one entering.
 About 11.5% of the workforce coming into Orny are coming from outside Switzerland.
 Of the working population, 8.2% used public transportation to get to work, and 61.8% used a private car.

 Religion

 From the 2000 census, 68 or 20.4% were Roman Catholic, while 202 or 60.5% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 2 members of an Orthodox church (or about 0.60% of the population), and there were 14 individuals (or about 4.19% of the population) who belonged to another Christian church.
-There were5 (or about 1.50% of the population) who were Islamic.
-49 (or about 14.67% of the population) belonged to no church, are agnostic or atheist, and 1 individuals (or about 0.30% of the population) did not answer the question.
+There were 5 (or about 1.50% of the population) who were Islamic.
+49 (or about 14.67% of the population) belonged to no church, are agnostic or atheist, and 1 individual (or about 0.30% of the population) did not answer the question.